 However, you don’t have to choose between function and style; there are plenty of different types of curtains for the home that combine functionality with gorgeous aesthetics.
 You just need to know what to look for.

 That’s why the first thing you should do before going ahead and buying curtains is read up on all the different types.
 Check out our handy curtain buying guide below.

 Let’s kick off with a curtain diagram setting out the different parts of a curtain system:

 A. Types Of Curtains

 With a single panel curtain, one panel covers the entire window.
-The panel can be pulled to either side to open, and it can be tied back to create a modern, asymmetrical look.
+The curtain panel can be pulled to either side to open, and it can be tied back to create a modern, asymmetrical look.
 These types are at once a modern curtain style and equally timeless style – making them great in most decorative settings.

 A window treatment set includes everything you’ll need to create a full window treatment.
 A window treatment set almost always includes one or two curtains and a valance.
 Some window kits also include accessories like tiebacks and a curtain rod, and in rare cases, they can even include a pelmet.

 A valance is a short curtain that hangs at the top of your curtains.
 These are an optional decorative addition.
 Valances are a great way to complete a look.
 These curtains are available separately, or as part of a window treatment set.